 Hope you find this list useful!

 I love reading your comments, they make my day!
-Love to hear from you if you want to ask me anything in particular or have a general chat or feedback.
-Thanks for visiting my blog, it’s highly appreciated! xx
+And thank you for visiting my blog, it’s highly appreciated! xx

 *Dedicated to my good friend Margarita who taught me so much about veganism*